Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones average 75.5 points per game (30th in college basketball) while allowing 64.1 per outing (178th in college basketball).
-They have a +353 scoring differential overall and outscore opponents by 11.4 points per game.
+- The Cyclones are outscoring opponents by 11.4 points per game with a +353 scoring differential overall.
+They put up 75.5 points per game (30th in college basketball) and allow 64.1 per contest (176th in college basketball).

-- Iowa State is putting up 73.3 points per game this season in conference action, which is 2.2 fewer points per game than its overall average (75.5).
+- Iowa State's offense has been worse in Big 12 contests this season, scoring 73.3 points per contest, compared to its season average of 75.5 PPG.

-- Offensively, the Cyclones have performed better in home games this year, putting up 78.1 points per game, compared to 73.8 per game away from home.
+- The Cyclones average 78.1 points per game in home games, compared to 73.8 points per game in road games, a difference of 4.3 points per contest.

-- On the offensive side of the ball, the Cyclones have had a hard time putting the ball in the basket over their last 10 games, scoring 74.5 points per contest over that stretch compared to the 75.5 they've racked up over the course of this season.
+- On the offensive side of the ball, the Cyclones have struggled over their last 10 games, scoring 74.5 points per contest over that stretch as opposed to the 75.5 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.